kevinbdsouza/Hi-C-LSTM/README.md

 Install the above dependencies using installers like pip.
 The typical install time is about 1 hour.
 No non-standard hardware is required.

 ## To prepare data:
-1. get HiC data: run ./download_data.sh then ./hic2txt.sh
+1. get HiC data: Download Juicer Tools and run ./extract_chromosomes.sh.
+Specify right path for juicer tools jar.
 2. run compute_genome_length.py to create file with rounded, cumulative chromosome lengths

 ## Demo